Einstein Discovery in Tableau – Try it for Yourself

 Review what’s included in the dataset to make sure it is accurate, and click Upload File.

 Once your dataset has been created, the dataset page will automatically load.
-Here you will click Create Story on the right side to start your analysis.
+Here you will click Create Model on the right side to start your analysis.

 For this example, we will be analyzing this dataset to see what is driving higher profit.
-So we will “Maximize” the field “Profit,” then click the “Story Type” button to move to the next step of the Story-building wizard.
+So we will predict the field “Profit” so we can “Maximize” it.
+Click the “Next” button to move to the next step of the Model-building wizard.

-The Story should only take a minute or two to complete, and you should see something like this:
+The Model should only take a minute or two to complete, and you should see something like this:

 Step 3 – Deploy the Model

-Feel free to navigate the story insights however you want.
+Feel free to navigate the Data Insights however you want.
 You will notice that the number variables have all been bucketed into 10 bins.
 This is done so Einstein Discovery can better explain how numbers impact the overall outcome.
 Spoiler alert: higher discount buckets mean less profit.
-Also, if you click into the Model tab, you’ll see this isn’t exactly the best predictive model, but the purpose of this guide isn’t about model building—it’s to show you how to consume a predictive model in Tableau, so we can worry about model tuning later.
+Also, if you click into the Performance tab, you’ll see this isn’t exactly the best predictive model, but the purpose of this guide isn’t about building the best model—it’s to show you how to consume a predictive model in Tableau, so we can worry about model tuning later.

-In order to use the predictive model in Tableau, you will first need to deploy it in Tableau CRM.
-Click the arrow drop-down menu on the right side, and select Deploy Model.
+In order to use the predictive model in Tableau, you will first need to deploy it in CRM Analytics.
+Click the Deploy Model button from the overview of the Performance Tab.

 You will want to deploy this model as a new Prediction.
 The Prediction Title that you enter on this page is what users will see in the Tableau Einstein Discovery Extension, so make sure it’s something that will make sense to your users.
-Click Add Object to move onto the next step.
-Note that Einstein Discovery supports up to 10 model segments per Prediction, so if you want to segment your models, let’s say by region or product, you can do that.
+Click Next to move onto the next step.
+Note that Einstein Discovery supports up to 10 model segments per Prediction, so if you want to segment your models, let’s say by region or product, you can do that by adding a model to an existing prediction definition (the middle radio button)

 Einstein Discovery can be used to make predictions inside or outside Salesforce.
-Since this model is intended to be used outside of Salesforce, choose the option to Deploy without connecting to a Salesforce Object, then click Add Filters.
+Since this model is intended to be used outside of Salesforce, choose the option to Deploy without connecting to a Salesforce Object, then click Next.

 As I mentioned above, Einstein Discovery supports multiple model segments per prediction.
 When you eventually try out that feature, you will need to create a segmentation filter.
-But since this is just a basic model, keep the selection of “No segment (use the prediction on all the data),” then click Add Variables.
+But since this is just a basic model, keep the selection of “Don’t Segment,” then click Next.

-If you need to edit any of the settings you configured in the deploy wizard, such as adding segmentation filters or changing the Improvement Variables, you can access the model settings from here by clicking the arrow and selecting Edit Settings.
+If you need to edit any of the settings you configured in the deploy wizard, such as adding segmentation filters or changing the Improvement Variables, you can access the model settings from here by clicking the arrow and selecting View Model Details.

 Step 4 – Add the Einstein Discovery Extension to Your Tableau Dashboard